baludoddi/primilyNew/src/pages/describe/index.md

       image: ''
     - body: >-
-        Built using the next generation Internet Virtual Phone (IVR) technology, the Primily Automated Call Assistant Automated is a fully mobile centric cloud based 24X7 solution for small, medium and individual business users.
+        Built using the next generation Internet Virtual Phone (IVR) technology, The Primily Automated Call Assistant is a fully mobile centric cloud based solution.
+Enabling small, medium and individual business users a 24X7 low cost call answering solution.
 Callers interact with the Call Assistant using their telephone keypad to receive various information from the phone call.
       head: What is Primily Call Assistant?
       icon: record_voice_over
       image: ''
     - body: >-
-        Primily's Call Assistant relies on a Call Menu for users to select the information, leave voicemail or transfer their call to appropriate department or extension to speak to a person.
+        Primily's Call Assistant's Call Menu gives callers a selection of information on hours, location, web links, services, products and specials along with leaving voicemail or transferring their call to appropriate department to speak to a person.
 Your mobile phone is all you need to setup and modify your Call Menu.
       head: The Call Menu
       icon: dialpad